 She appears as a hideous, gray faced old woman in a tattered red skirt.
 Pesta will be carrying one of two tools, a broom or a rake.
 If Pesta brings her broom to your village, all will be swept away and none will survive.
 If, however, she brings her rake, some may escape between the tines.
 Pesta cannot be disrupted from her work, nor can she be hidden from or negotiated with.

 A story that encapsulates all these themes is that of a man that becomes lost in the woods while hunting bear.
 In the story, the hunter stumbles across an ancient farming community, overgrown with dense brush and almost completely concealed.
 He goes from building to building, finding only the bones of former residents.
-While exploring one farmhouse, the bones of the home’s former owner comes to life and tells him the horrible story of how Pesta came.
-The ghost goes on to bequeath the lands to the hunter on the promise that he reclaim them from the forest.
-After burying the bones of the farmer and his family, the hunter fulfills his promise by rebuilding the farm and making it prosperous once again.
+While exploring one farmhouse, the bones of the homes former owner come to life and tell him the horrible story of how Pesta came.
+The ghost goes on to bequeath the land to the hunter on the promise that he reclaims them from the forest.
+After burying the bones of the farmer and his family, the hunter fulfills his promise by rescuing the farm and making it prosperous once again.